Oak Ridge North, Texas: Government

 Oak Ridge North is governed locally by a mayor and five-member city council.
 All members are at-large.
 As of June 2022, the mayor is Paul Bond.
 The city council members are Rick Moffatt, Clint McClaren, Alex Jones, Dawn Candy, and Frances Planchard.
 Alex Jones also serves as Mayor pro tem.
 Oak Ridge North operates a council-manager form of government, which delegates the administrative tasks of the government to a city manager appointed by the city council.
 As of June 2022, the city manager is Heather Neeley.

 In the Texas Senate, Oak Ridge North is in District 4, represented by Republican Brandon Creighton.
-In the Texas House of Representatives, Oak Ridge North is in District 15, represented by Republican Mark Keough.
+In the Texas House of Representatives, Oak Ridge North is in District 15, represented by Republican Steve Toth.

 In the United States Senate, Republicans John Cornyn and Ted Cruz represent the entire state of Texas.
 In the United States House of Representatives, Oak Ridge North is in District 8, represented by Kevin Brady.